gopala-kr/ldr/backend_developmkent.md

 ## case study : backend development
 ***********************
-* Java --> Sprinframework
+* java --> sprinframework
-* PHP --> Laravel
+* php --> laravel
-* Ruby --> Rails
+* ruby --> rails & sinatra
-* Python --> Tarnado,Flask, Django
+* python --> flask & django
-* Rust --> Iron
+* rust --> iron
-* Elixer --> Phoenix
+* elixer --> phoenix
-* Golang web framework
+* golang web framework
 ****************************

-In this article I mainly focused on backend webframeowrks(an overview) in different languages, their poularity and project structure.
+In this article my main focus is  on backend web frameworks(an overview) in different languages, and their offerings, project structure,  popularity(less time-less code-better performance).

-There are hundrends of framewoks out there, built to make web development easier.
-Every year there will be releases on either new frameworks or improvements over existing ones.
-Below figure shows how the frameworks have been evolved since from dot-com bubble.
+There are hundreds of frameworks out there, built to make web development easier.
+Every year there will be releases on new frameworks/improvements over existing ones.
+Below figure shows how the web frameworks have been evolved since from dot-com bubble.

 ********************
-**A look into brief history of webframeworks**
+**a look into brief history of web frameworks**
 ----------------
 <br>